freenas/freenas-docs/userguide/storage.rst

 One-Time Replication
 ^^^^^^^^^^^^^^^^^^^^

-One-time replications copy manually created snapshots of a dataset to another target dataset.
+One-time replications copy manually-created snapshots of a dataset to another target dataset.
 This kind of replication is compatible with any replication :guilabel:`Transport` method.
 To configure a one-time replication, go to